konfuzio-ai/konfuzio-sdk/docs/sdk/quickstart_pycharm.md

 #### 6. Test your Setup
 To test whether everything is working as desired, we are going to execute a few basic commands in the main.py file.
 Therefore, please remove the current sample Python script provided by PyCharm by deleting the code.
-We start off with initializing the project to retrieve the current version of the project from the web application.
+We start with initializing the project to retrieve the current version of the project from the web application.
 Once this is done, we count the total number of all documents allocated to the train set in the project.
 To run the code, press "Run" and then "Run main".
-As we didn't upload any documents in our project yet, the total number should be 0.
+As we didn't upload any documents to our project yet, the total number should be 0.
 ```
 # Test your setup with the following code: